-Construction details have sometimes been lost so there is uncertainty about composition, drainage arrangements, and materials;

-- Both mainline and LUL networks have experienced significant increases in traffic levels (until the coronavirus pandemic) and, thus, increases in the loadings to which the assets are subjected; - These are assets that are perceived to have very long life-cycles, so have historically been 'sweated' and not always subjected to appropriate inspection and maintenance regimes; - Initiating failures may be hard to detect visually, and may be in hidden parts of structures and earthworks; - Vegetation growth on structures and buildings may weaken them and also • obstruct indicators of failures if not removed; - Earthworks, in particular, are vulnerable to high rainfall during extreme weather • events, and river bridges are susceptible to scour - but predicting the location of such failures is very difficult and unsafe conditions can arise rapidly; and - Extreme weather events are becoming more frequent and more severe, as a result of climate change. - 16.
+- Construction details have sometimes been lost so there is uncertainty about composition, drainage and materials; - Both mainline and LUL networks have experienced very significant increases in traffic levels and, thus, loadings to which assets are subjected; - These are assets that are perceived to have very long life cycles, so have historically been 'sweated' - not always subjected to appropriate inspection and maintenance regimes; - Initiating failures may be hard to detect visually in hidden parts of structures and earthworks; - Earthworks, in particular, are vulnerable to high rainfall during extreme weather events, and river bridges susceptible to scour - but predicting the location of such failures is very difficult and unsafe conditions can arise rapidly; and - Extreme weather events are becoming more frequent, as a result of climate change. - 16.
 ORR's enforcement history is a useful indicator of priority risk areas.
 Our enforcement on Civils assets has, in the last decade, all been on Network Rail controlled infrastructure.
 Following the failure of a bridge over the River Crane near Feltham in November 2009 we served an Improvement Notice regarding visual inspection of structures.
 That has been followed by several other Notices designed to improve the efficacy of examination and inspection of earthworks and structures.
 Good risk assessment and safety management requires accurate information about asset condition. - 17.
 Following a series of derailments of passenger trains in the unusually wet summer of 2012 ORR carried out enforcement with a slightly different emphasis.
-Recognising that earthworks could not quickly be brought up to modern, resilient design standards we required Network Rail to focus on the consequences of asset failure so that it could target contingency arrangements for extreme weather in a prioritised, riskbased way.
+Recognising that earthworks could not quickly be brought up to modern, resilient design standards we required Network Rail to focus on the consequences of asset failure so that it could target contingency arrangements for extreme weather in a prioritised, risk-based way.
 This has been our philosophy: to optimise mitigation of risk where elimination is not reasonably practicable. - 18.
 Although there have been comparable numbers of earthworks failures before and after ORR's Improvement Notice in 2012 there have been far fewer derailments.
-In fact, until the derailment and subsequent collision of a passenger train at Hunton Bridge tunnel near Watford on 16 September 2016 there had been no derailments nunnunnun munnun since the response to ORR enforcement, indicating greatly improved management of the consequences of failure.
-This relatively good safety record was achieved despite increasingly extreme weather conditions arising from climate change.
+In fact until the derailment and subsequent collision of a passenger train at Hunton Bridge tunnel near Watford on 16 September 2016 there had been no derailments since the response to ORR enforcement, indicating greatly improved management of the consequences of failure.
+This good safety record was achieved despite Storm Desmond and other extreme events in December 2015 the wettest calendar month on record for the UK.
+We will ensure that Network Rail continues to refine and improve its contingency arrangements for extreme weather events. - 19.

-- 19. However, the fatal derailment at Carmont in 2020, which resulted in three deaths, sadly brought this period to an end (although it should be noted that this was caused by washed out drainage material, rather than an earthwork failure.)
-After the accident, Network Rail commissioned two task forces, one led by Lord Robert Mair focusing on earthworks and drainage, the other led by Dame Julia Slingo focusing on weather forecasting.
-The implementation of the recommendations of these reports, and those arising from the RAIB investigation, is a priority for both Network Rail and ORR. - 20.
 Safety risks associated with ancillary structures were highlighted following an incident in November 2014, when a simple signal post fell across the tracks at Newbury, obstructing one line and partially obstructing another.
-A train on the partially obstructed line struck the signal's junction indicators.
+A train on the up line struck the signal's junction indicators.
 The post was found to be badly corroded near its base.
 Investigation found that accumulated ballast around the base had not been cleared during routine examinations to enable all parts of the structure to be viewed.
 Examination reports also lacked detail and internal corrosion appears to have been a factor.
-Following this incident, ORR became aware of a number of other failures of ancillary structures and has worked with Network Rail to improve their management of these assets.
+Since this incident, ORR has become aware of a number of other failures of ancillary structures.